Explosion-Scratch/gitty/README.md

 To backup only your GitHub repos with a specific username and email address, run:

     gitty --username explosion-scratch --email explosion@scratch.com

+To get back a machine readable format you can do something like this:

+    gitty --quiet --output plain --all

+View repos without remote URLs (maybe you forgot to connect it to your repo):

+    gitty --find-orphans

+View all the repos you've cloned that aren't yours

+    gitty --not-mine

+Make search faster and don't search for submodules in each repo:

+    gitty --omit-submodules

 ## Features